 After that, for a nice (relatively short) visual reference for common git operations, see:

-A nice interactive visual tutorial and reference for common git operations is:
+A nice interactive visual tutorial (and simple git simulator) and reference for common git operations is:

 To really be able to use git well, you have to know a little bit about how it works and how it stores changes to a repository.
 To help understand this, a nice short overview of the git object model is given in: